 You are eligible for the degree study allowance if you are unemployed or employed and meet at least one of the following requirements:

-- you do not have professional or vocational education and you obtained basic or general secondary (upper secondary) education or dropped out of school at least five years ago;
+- you do not have professional or vocational education and you obtained basic or general secondary (upper secondary) education or dropped out of school at least five years ago.
+The application of this condition takes into account the applicant's last highest acquired / discontinued education;

 - you have professional or vocational education (including higher education) but you obtained it at least 15 years ago;

 - you cannot continue in your current position due to your health status (which must be proved).

 If you are employed, you must be between 16 and retirement age, work on the basis of an employment contract or contract under the law of obligations or is in public service and have in your name at least 12 months of unemployment insurance has been paid in the three-year period prior to submitting the application.

 You can only obtain the allowance if you submit the application before you commence studies.
 You are not eligible for the allowance if you are already studying in a vocational educational or higher education institution or if you have suspended your studies in the last year and wish to continue studying.